Dollar closes as traders brace for US inflation data | ExBulletin

 Dollar closes as traders brace for US inflation data

-The US dollar held close to its multi-month highs on Friday as investors suspiciously awaited US inflation data, while the British pound suffered modest losses after policymakers at the Bank of England (BoE) have moved away from declining rate hikes.
+SINGAPORE, June 25 (Reuters) – The US dollar held close to its multi-month highs on Friday as investors suspiciously awaited US inflation data, while the pound suffered modest losses after that Bank of England (BoE) policymakers have moved away from lower interest rates.

 Early trade in Asia was flat, with the euro remaining below its 200-day moving average at $ 1.1930 and the yen just below a 15-month low of 110.955 to the dollar.